hmlongco/RxSwiftWidgets/README.md

 There are other "cross-platform" frameworks out there, but I'm an iOS Swift developer at heart and doing iOS development in Dart or JavaScript simply doesn't interest me.

-All of which lead me to write RxSwiftWidgets.

-So, all that said, let's dive in!

-## Master/Detail Table View
+# RxSwiftWidgets

+In RxSwiftWidgets, screens are composed of widgets that are composed of widgets that are composed of widgets...

-Here's a simple table view implemented in RxSwiftWidgets, which then links to a detail view.
+Let's look at a simple table view implemented in RxSwiftWidgets, which then links to a detail view.
+You know, your basic master list / detail view scenario.

 > ![List](https://github.com/hmlongco/RxSwiftWidgets/blob/master/Documentation/Resources/Widget-User-List-2.png) ![List](https://github.com/hmlongco/RxSwiftWidgets/blob/master/Documentation/Resources/Widget-User-Details.png)